-The competent teacher has in-depth understanding of content area knowledge that includes central concepts, methods of inquiry, structures of the disciplines, and content area literacy.
-The teacher creates meaningful learning experiences for each student based upon interactions among content area and pedagogical knowledge, and evidence-based practice.
+The competent teacher has in-depth understanding of content area knowledge that includes central concepts, methods of inquiry, structures of the disciplines and literacy.
+The teacher creates meaningful learning experiences for each student based upon interactions among content area, pedagogical knowledge and evidence-based practice.

-The competent teacher differentiates instruction by using a variety of strategies that support critical and creative thinking, problem-solving, and continuous growth and learning.
-This teacher understands that the classroom is a dynamic environment requiring ongoing modification of instruction to enhance learning for each student.
+The competent teacher differentiates instruction by using a variety of strategies that support critical and creative thinking, problem-solving, continuous growth and learning.
+This teacher understands that the classroom is a dynamic environment that requires ongoing modification of instruction to enhance learning for each student.

-The competent teacher builds and maintains collaborative relationships to foster cognitive, linguistic, physical, and social and emotional development.
-This teacher works as a team member with professional colleagues, students, parents or guardians, and community members.
+The competent teacher builds and maintains collaborative relationships to foster cognitive, linguistic, physical, social and emotional development.
+This teacher works as a team member with professional colleagues, students, parents or guardians and community members.